Disclosing Blindness/ Low Vision

 - The employer or staff might feel you cannot perform a job that sighted people typically perform.
 If they hire you, it would mean other employees would have to perform some or most of the tasks the employee in your position is supposed to take care of.

-- The employer may feel uncomfortable or embarrassed because they didn’t expect a person who is blind/ low vision and they have a lack of experience with persons with disabilities.
+- The employer may feel uncomfortable or embarrassed because they didn’t expect a person who is blind/ low vision and they have a lack of experience.

-- The employer may have had bad experiences with persons with disabilities or have heard stories of bad experiences.
+- The employer may have had bad experiences with persons who are blind or have heard stories of bad experiences.
 Disclosing during the interview allows them to apply these negative feelings to you and your application/interview before hiring.

-- The employer may see your disability as a legal liability and won’t want to risk hiring you because they think you have a higher chance of getting injured or that you would accuse them of discrimination.
+- The employer may see your eye condition as a legal liability and won’t want to risk hiring you because they think you have a higher chance of getting injured or that you would accuse them of not being given a fair chance.

 Disclosure right after you are hired and on the job.